ossf/alpha-omega/alpha/engagements/2025/Ruby Central/README.md

 * Samuel Giddins' staffing as our security engineer in residence
 * Marty Haught's expanded role to establish a security culture and operationalize security
+* Infrastructure Security - SSO

 ### Timeline

 Marty's staffing expansion started in December 2024.
 Samuel's staffing is a continuation from 2024 under the same role sponsored by AWS.

+The first phase of the Infrastructure Security work focused on SSO access is estimated to start in May 2025 once another project wraps up.

 ### Monthly Updates